wyattyhh/sidey/_posts/2023-12-20-trash-talk-guide.md

 You are the reason they put instructions on shampoo.
 You suck more than a suck machine set on 'suck a lot'.
 You could suckstart a shopvac.
+Man, you're like school on Sunday.
+No Class.
+You can pay for school, but you can't buy class. i'll fuck you 'til you love me, faggot